Firebase CRUD operations with JavaScript and jQuery

 }

 The data received from Firebase is called snapshot.
 The snapshot has few methods and iterators with it.
-Those can be used to retrieve values and keys from snapshot or loop over the data.
+Those can retrieve values and keys from snapshots or loop over the data.

 return function () {